R4yL-dev/glcmd/README.md

 ## TODO

+### ToJSON()

+Add the possibility of generating json on standard output rather than the classic glucose display.

+### ASCIIGraph

+Adds the possibility of displaying the measurement graph in the terminal as an ascii graph.

 ### Watcher

 `glcmd` simply connects to the libreview api to retrieve the current measurement.
 I'd like to add a watcher in the future.
 It should be able to run in infinity and retrieve measurements every defined period of time.
 This would make it possible, for example, to create a database or text file to track measurements over time.